ria-kundu/Product-Recommendation-System/README.md

 **Outcome**
 By the end of Checkpoint 2, the project transitions from static feature-based preprocessing to dynamic, order-aware modeling, setting the stage for later experiments with RNNs and other sequence-aware architectures (e.g., GRU, LSTM, or Transformer-based recommenders).

+## Checkpoint 3/3 - Final Integration and Feature Consolidation
+This final checkpoint refines and consolidates all previous preprocessing and modeling work, producing a fully cleaned, standardized, and integrated dataset suitable for advanced recommendation architectures.

+**Data Reconstruction**
+- Data is reloaded from the previous checkpoint outputs, ensuring consistency across user, item, and interaction components.
+- User and item features are recomputed to confirm integrity, including total interactions, positive interaction rate, and item popularity.
+- These are merged into unified data structures for further processing and experimentation.

+**Feature Refinement**
+- Continuous variables (such as user engagement statistics and item popularity) are re-normalized to maintain feature stability and prevent scale imbalance.
+- Categorical variables are re-encoded through one-hot encoding to preserve consistency between checkpoints.
+- Final verification ensures no missing or misaligned data entries remain.

+**Model Readiness**
+Although not fully executed in this checkpoint, the inclusion of optional graph-based modeling tools (such as PyTorch Geometric) suggests potential expansion toward Graph Neural Network (GNN) or hybrid recommendation systems in future work.
+This setup allows the dataset to serve as the foundation for both sequence-aware and relationship-aware modeling approaches.

+**Outcome**
+By the end of Checkpoint 3, the project has achieved a fully operational data pipeline, capable of producing model-ready datasets for diverse recommendation algorithms.
+It concludes the preprocessing phase and transitions the project toward model experimentation, evaluation, and deployment stages.